empathyco/x/README.md

 ## Roadmap

-2021 will be the year to consolidate Interface X, the roadmap includes this highlighted milestone:
+2021 will be the year to consolidate Interface X, the roadmap includes these highlighted milestones:

 * Build the Archetype configurations and No-Code design system.
 * URL Management to set X-Components state based on URL parameters